Disclaimer: The Oppo Sonica DAC was sent to us as a sample in exchange for our honest opinion. We thank Oppo Digital for this opportunity.

 The Sonica DAC has two USB type A ports, one at the back and one at the front.
 You can stick anything from a key flash drive to a powered HDD and it should read the music files via the Sonica App USB Storage option.
 Once clicked it displayed a list menu much like any other music library with artists, albums, genres, folders and one for the complete list of music available.
 Should you have them correctly tagged, then the Sonica app will see those tags and display elements such as cover art, file type, title, and artist etc.

 There are a few limitations with the USB Storage, as well as the DLNA server media delivery and that is chiefly the ability to deliver gapless playback.
 Right now, the Sonica DAC does not have the ability to stream gapless playback from network storage devices including USB hosted storage devices.
 There has been a loose commitment to exploring it for future firmware updates but not as yet.
 Let’s hope it can be remedied soon.

 The Sonica DAC is capable of Bluetooth 4.1 streaming via a Phone or tablet.
 Sadly though there is no aptX or aptX-HD available which is a bit of an omission for a DAC at this price point.

 To use BT simply enable the BT connection mode manually on the Sonica DAC via the front panel source selection knob and then connect via your phone or tablet in the usual manner.
 After which you should be able to stream music to the DAC as you would with any other BT signal for audio.
 There is not a whole lot more to the BT panel though on the Sonica App other than monitoring the connection.
 The primary control is still on your mobile source.

-Page 2: Sound, Performance & Comparisons
+Click on Page 2 below for Sound, Performance & Comparisons